jepusto/metaselection/README.md

 X (2024) developed and examined methods for investigating and accounting for selective reporting in meta-analysis that account for dependent effect sizes.
-Particularly, X (2024) combined step and beta selection models with robust variance estimation and with cluster and fractional weighted bootstrap.
-The results showed…
+The results showed that selection models combined with robust variance estimation led to lower bias in the estimate of the overall effect size.
+Combining the selection models with cluster bootstrapping led to close to nominal coverage rates.

-Our metaselection package provides a set of functions that implements the methods discussed in X (2024).
+Our metaselection package provides a set of functions that implements these methods.
+The main function, `selection_model()`, fits step and beta selection models with robust variance estimation and has options to run cluster bootstrapping.

 ## Installation